diamedego/data_analytics_portfolio/README.md

 ## Dataset

+Dataset
-The analysis integrates six datasets:
+The analysis integrates six datasets covering the 2023–2025 operational period, sourced from the farm's operational systems and on-site meteorological station.

 | Dataset            | Description                                    |
 | ------------------ | ---------------------------------------------- |